Hosts and Symptoms

 California bay laurel (Oregon myrtle) (Umbellularia californica)

-On bay laurel, Phytophthora ramorum causes leaf spots, usually brown tips surrounded by a halo of yellow.
-Lesions are typically found where water collects on the leaf – generally the leaf tip, though on leaves that are flat or turned sideways, a leaf spot can develop elsewhere on the leaf.
-We have not seen any cases of bay laurel dying due to a P. ramorum infection, but these trees are likely important reservoirs of inoculum for the pathogen and may play a role in spreading disease to other plants.
+On bay laurel, Phytophthora ramorum causes leaf spots, typically brown to gray leaf tips, with irregular margins, outlined by a yellow halo.
+Lesions are typically found where water collects on the leaf – generally the leaf tip, though on leaves that are flat or positioned sideways, a leaf spot can develop elsewhere on the leaf.
+We have not seen any cases of California bay laurel dying due to a P. ramorum infection, but these trees are important reservoirs of inoculum for the pathogen and play a significant role in pathogen spread.

-See additional symptoms on bay laurel on this handout from the Garbelotto lab at UC Berkeley.
+See additional symptoms on California bay laurel on this handout from the Garbelotto lab at UC Berkeley.

 Camellia (Camellia spp.)

-Camellia symptoms are limited to Camellia Leaf.
-Photo: PHSI Defra, UKleaf spots, which can vary in size from a half a centimeter in diameter to covering nearly half the leaf, depending on environmental conditions.
-Lesions are usually on the leaf tip or leaf edge, and can be surrounded by diffuse margins or thick black zone lines.
-Plants will drop their infected leaves, and the lower part of the plant can defoliate.
-Tip dieback or small branch cankers have not been observed on Camellia species.
+Camellia symptoms are Camellia Leaf.
+Photo: PHSI Defra, UKtypically limited to leaf spots, which vary in size from less than half a centimeter in diameter to covering nearly half the leaf, depending on environmental conditions.
+Lesions form on the leaf tip or edge, and may be surrounded by diffuse margins or thick black zone lines.
+Plants drop infected leaves, causing the lower part of the plant to defoliate.
+Flower buds may harbor infection without visible symptoms and may be an important source of inoculum for pathogen spread in nurseries.

 Rhododendron (Rhododendron spp.)

-Leaf spots are the main symptom, though dieback of small branches is seen on plants in Europe.
-Lesions penetrate through the plant tissue so that spots are identical both on the top and bottom of the leaf.
-They can be triangular in shape and extend along the leaf mid-vein, or can be found where water collects on the leaf surface (along edges, near the petiole, and at the leaf tip).
-Leaf spots have diffuse margins and the appearance of watersoaking.
+Leaf spots are the main symptom on rhododendron, though dieback of small branches (shoot blight) also occurs.
+Lesions extend through the leaf tissue so that spots are identical in size on both the top and bottom of the leaf.
+They can be elongated, extending along the leaf mid-vein, or may be found where ever water collects on the leaf surface (along edges, near the petiole, and at the leaf tip).
+Leaf spots have diffuse margins and a water soaked appearance.
+Rhododendrons, including hybrids may both become infected but some cultivars are more susceptible than others.
+Root infection of rhododendron plants may occur without visible aboveground symptoms.